alex14fr/wgsig/README.md

 Client and server programs are written in C99, use POSIX interface with endian(3)/byteorder(3) BSD extensions in <endian.h>, with no other dependencies.
 Optional support for encrypted payloads require either Linux getrandom(2) or BSD arc4random(3).

-Hardware and bandwidth requirements are very small: on an `x86_64` musl Linux host, for a statically-linked, fully stripped, -O2 compiled sizes are
+Hardware and bandwidth requirements are very small: on an `x86_64` musl Linux host, for a statically-linked, fully-stripped, -O3-compiled, with encrypted payloads, sizes are

 ```
    text	   data	    bss	    dec	    hex	filename
-	51118     600    2792   54510    d4ee wgsigc
+  67050	    600	   2920	  70570	  113aa	wgsigc
-	28221     592    2384   31197    79dd wgsigd
+  43981	    592	   2480	  47053	   b7cd	wgsigd
 ```

 The server do not perform any dynamic memory allocation.
 The only dynamic allocation by the client is caused by the DNS resolver (getaddrinfo(3)).

 Each client request generates two UDP datagrams, one in each direction.
-The request payload has 82 bytes, the response payload (by default) has 540 bytes.
+Unencrypted request payload has 82 bytes, the response payload (by default) has 540 bytes; encryption adds 16 bytes to each payload.

 ### How to use: